GluuFederation/docs-casa-prod/docs/source/plugins/cert-authn.md

 The browser certificate plugin allows users to enroll X.509 digital certificates and use them as a form of second factor authentication.

 !!!
 Warning
-    In containers-based environments there are difficulties making `nginx` work with SSL client certificates.
+    In containers-based environments there may be difficulties making front http servers work with SSL client certificates.
 Open a support ticket if necessary.

 ## Script configurations